-Mercury GSE Showcases Expanding Fleet and Veteran Tribute at International GSE Expo
+Mercury GSE Showcases Expanding Fleet with Veteran Tribute

 Veteran tribute on display

-One of the centerpiece displays will be an Oshkosh B250, branded with a special motif honoring U.S. military veterans.
-The unit will be featured at the Stertil-Koni booth, where it will be lifted for demonstration.
+One of Mercury GSE's centerpiece displays was an Oshkosh B250, branded with a special motif honoring U.S. military veterans.
+The unit was featured at the Stertil-Koni booth, where it was lifted for demonstration.

-“We have a number of veterans who work for us, and many will be at the show,” said Kersh.
-“We wanted to recognize that commitment.
-You’ll see the branding not only on the unit, but also on giveaway shirts, pins, and patches.”
+“We have a number of veterans who work for us, and many [were] at the show,” said Kersh.
+“We wanted to recognize that commitment.”

-The tribute is not limited to the Expo.
-Mercury plans to continue rolling out units with the veteran-themed branding into the field, including activations around Veterans Day.
+The tribute was not limited to the Expo.
+Mercury plans to continue rolling out units with the veteran-themed branding into the field, including activations around Veterans Day on Nov.
+11.

 Expanding into electric GSE